-The act allows the DPS Director to enter into agreements with a private toll transportation facility in another state to enforce toll collections from toll highways, bridges, or tunnels.
-Further, it clarifies that any such agreement applies only to tolls charged to a driver on and after June 30, 2025.
-A private toll transportation facility is a person or business entity engaged in the collecting or charging of tolls on a toll bridge that was previously owned by a municipal corporation.
-Continuing law authorizes the Governor to enter into the same agreements in consultation with the DPS Director.
+The bill allows the DPS Director to enter into agreements with a private toll collection facility in another state to enforce toll collections.
+Further, the bill clarifies that any such agreement applies only to tolls charged to a driver on and after the bill's effective date.
+A private toll collection facility is a person or business entity engaged in the collecting or charging of tolls on a toll bridge that was previously owned by a municipal corporation.
+Continuing law authorizes the Governor to enter into the same agreements, but only after consultation with the DPS Director.